ardeora-cmu/Project5/README.md

 ```

 $bin/hadoop job -kill job_201310251241_0754
-You will need the Job ID.

 ```
+To kill a job, you will need the Job ID.
+The Job ID may be found by running hadoop job -list.

 Execute a map reduce job on the cluster of machines.
 The file temperature.jar holds the map reduce code.
 Next, a path to the class with a main routine is provided.
 Then, the input and output is specified.
 The input is a file